darksonic2112/darksonic2112/README.md

 - 👋 Hi, I’m @darksonic2112
 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning IT and economics
-- 📫 How to reach me: Discord DARKSONIC2112#2659
+- 📫 How to reach me on Discord: darksonic2112

 <!---
 darksonic2112/darksonic2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.